aduth/rememo/README.md

 ```

 It's expected that the first argument to the memoized function is the source from which the selector operates.
 It is ignored when considering whether the argument result has already been cached.

+The optional `options` argument supports the following properties:

+- `maxSize`: Limit the size of the internal cache

 ## Motivation